lu-na-r/SMW_Built-in_ACE_Patch/English Guide/README-EN.txt

 How to Use SMW Built-in ACE Patch

-tomoha

 Thank you for downloading the SMW Built-in ACE Patch!
-This patch is a research tool that allows you to execute any code in Mario World at any time you want
+This patch is a research tool that allows you to execute any code in Super Mario World at any time you want

-Please read and understand the following information carefully before use this tool
+Please read and understand the following information carefully before you use this tool

 1. Files